lisphilar/covid19-sir/README.md

 - Find relationship of reproductive number and measures automatically

 If you have ideas or need new functionalities, please join this project.
 Any suggestions with [Github Issues](https://github.com/lisphilar/covid19-sir/issues/new/choose) are always welcomed.
+Please read [Guideline of contribution](https://github.com/lisphilar/covid19-sir/blob/master/.github/CONTRIBUTING.md) in advance.

 ## Installation and dataset preparation
 We have the following options to start analysis with CovsirPhy.
 Datasets are not included in this package, but we can prepare them with `DataLoader` class.